cindycolorado/cindycolorado.com/hats.md

 ## Ordering

-To order, please download the [order form](/hats/orderform.pdf) and e-mail a completed version or scanned copy to [cindy@cindycolorado.com][email].
+To order, please download the <span class="glyphicon glyphicon-file" aria-hidden="true"/>[order form](/hats/orderform .pdf) and e-mail a completed version or scanned copy to [cindy@cindycolorado.com][email].

 Click below to direct funds to Cindy Colorado through PayPal.